Rubyan/docker-redis/README.md

 # docker-redis
 A message queue microservice with Redis and Python

+## k8s support
+Create the objects in folder k8s

 ## redis
 The redis message queue that clients can connect to.
 Data is persisted in ./data

 ## producer
-a python producer that writes a random word from the list ['space', 'tesla', 'cat', 'pi', 'minecraft', 'quake', 'mac', 'redis']to the queue and sleeps for 0-5 seconds
+a python producer that writes a random word from the list ['space', 'tesla', 'cat', 'pi', 'minecraft', 'quake', 'mac', 'redis'] to the queue and sleeps for 0-5 seconds

 ## consumer
 a python consumer that reads from the queue and sleeps for 10 seconds.
 There is a 0.05 change that the consumer crashes